 In both cases, select the database and hit Configure.
 Correct the settings.

 Alternatively you can specify the Database when you log on.
-Select Advanced and fill out the Database Name box.
+Select Advanced and fill out the DBName box.

 DB2 users will get this if the